zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 ### Use Cases

-You can use this Consumed REST Service document to do the following:
+You can use the Consumed REST Service document to do the following:

 * Consume a REST Service
 * Configure `GET`, `POST`, `PUT`, `PATCH`, and `DELETE` requests